 From our fields to your fork,

 On the Farm

 Looking for a way to get more vegetables in your life?
 Get to know the people who are growing your food, enjoy it fresher and support your local economy.
 We are partnering with Simple Cafe in Lake Geneva and River Valley Ranch & Kitchen to offer bread and mushrooms.
-You can also sign up for home delivery in Chicago through GrubMarket or pick up your share at one of your favorite Farmer's Market.
+All shares can be picked at one of your favorite Farmer's Market.
 See our CSA tab for all the details including pick up locations.